Swimm-Demo/cts-VB6-Projects/.swm/encrypting-and-saving-files-flow.zyeigrpp.sw.md

 ---

-<SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="506:4:4" line-data="Private Sub Class_Initialize()">`Class_Initialize`</SwmToken> loads up the Blowfish P-array and S-boxes with the official constants.
-These hex values aren't random—they're straight from the algorithm spec and are needed for the cipher to function correctly.
-If you mess with them, you break the encryption.
+<SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="506:4:4" line-data="Private Sub Class_Initialize()">`Class_Initialize`</SwmToken> sets up the Blowfish cipher's internal state by loading the P-array and S-boxes with a ton of predefined hex values.
+These are straight from the Blowfish spec and are needed for the cipher to work.
+The <SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="508:1:1" line-data="  m_RunningCompiled = ((2147483647 + 1) &lt; 0)">`m_RunningCompiled`</SwmToken> flag just checks if we're running compiled or in the IDE—doesn't affect encryption.

 ```apex
 Private Sub Class_Initialize()